cheomanigua/webdocse/content/docs/docker.md

 This dockerfile above will download a very tiny linux OS with nginx already installed and configured.
 We then set the default working directory of the image to `usr/share/nginx/html`.
 Lastly, we copy all files in our local directory to the image working directory, namely, all html files to the default nginx serving directory.

-And now we issue the build command:

-`docker image build -t nginx-mywebsite .`

 #### Multi-stage build